frangr/frangr.github.io/README.md

 FRVSE is intended for educational purposes and is pretty straightforward to use.

 FRVSE is just like a small computer.
-There is a CPU, a ROM, a RAM and an handful of peripherals such as Mass Memory, a screen and registers [(See Full List)](#frvse-components) you can watch the state of the system registers(PC, reg[0]-reg[31]) and the content of the peripherals using the GUI.
+There is a CPU, a ROM, a RAM and an handful of peripherals such as Mass Memory, a screen and registers [(See Full List.)](#frvse-components)
+You can watch the state of the system registers(PC, reg[0]-reg[31]) and the content of the peripherals using the web GUI.

-To make FRVSE run code, you need to upload a .bin file, containing bare metal binaries, in the ROM path, and press the Start FRVSE button (or the Step FRVSE, if you want to step).
+To make FRVSE run code, you need to upload a .bin file, containing bare metal binaries, in the ROM path and press the Start FRVSE button (or the Step FRVSE, if you want to step).
 To create bare metal binaries to feed into FRVSE you just need to compile your code into RISC-V machine language.
 Bare metal binaries means it doesnt need to have things like headers or similiar like an .exe/.elf file, bust just binary machine instructions.

 FRVSE's Reset Vector is at the first address of the ROM memory.
 So when the CPU is reset, it fetch the first 4 byte of the ROM Memory and decodes them as an instruction.
-That's you need to upload a binary file as your ROM Memory.
+That's why you need to upload a binary file as your ROM Memory.

 To build the code to be executed by FRVSE, you can use the riscv-gcc toolchain.
-You can find the builds for linux [here](https://github.com/riscv-collab/riscv-gnu-toolchain/releases) or for windows [here.](https://gnutoolchains.com/risc-v/)
+You can find the builds for Linux [here](https://github.com/riscv-collab/riscv-gnu-toolchain/releases) or for Windows [here.](https://gnutoolchains.com/risc-v/)

-Here are the utils/commands to execute in order to build the code.
+Here are the commands to execute in order to build the code.
 You only need to feed a .C code.
-The last two utils are optional but are helpful for debugging.
-You can also use the riscv32 version.
+The last two commands are optional but are helpful for debugging.
+You can also use the 'riscv32' version.

 With gcc, you can also compile assembly code, if you want something closer to the machine.
 ```